aryeelab/hichipper/docs/content/Dependencies.md

 and [samtools](http://www.htslib.org/download/).
 Depending on if you want some bonus functionality, you may need to download additional requirements.

-Except for `bedtools` and `samtools`, these other dependencies came out of the box with the unix/linux systems that we've used **hichipper** on.
+Except for `bedtools`, these other dependencies came out of the box with the unix/linux systems that we've used **hichipper** on.

 But just to be safe, on an Ubuntu system, all of the dependencies can be installed with: